8 Steps When Starting Work With a New VA

 Conclusion

-Working with Filipinos can be a great experience for you personally and for your business.
-I’ve met wonderful, talented, hard-working individuals during my 10-plus years of outsourcing to the Philippines.
+I’ve met wonderful, talented, hard-working individuals during my 10+ years of outsourcing.
 Don’t let the hiring process scare you.
-While it can be daunting, using these eight tips will help ease the anxiety and put you and your VA on a path to a long-lasting business relationship.
+It can feel overwhelming at first, but following these eight steps will help ease the anxiety—and set you and your VA up for long-term success.

 About John Jonas